oblivionreb/oblivionreb.github.io/_posts/2020-10-17-self-employment-tax-explained.md

 With this definition, a <b>full time gambler</b> is engaged in a trade or business.
 So he or she, according to *Groetzinger*, is considered self-employed and would be subject to self-employment taxes.

-Generally self-employed people fall into several catogeries that include but are not limited to <b>independent contractors</b> (Turnidge v.
-C.I.R.), <b>practitioners in a sole proprietorship</b> (if they receive income), <b>partners in a venture</b> (if they receive income), <b>partners in a limited partnership/ partnership</b>, officials of religious institutions, farmers and several others.
+Generally, self-employed people fall into several catogeries that include but are not limited to <b>independent contractors</b> (Turnidge v.
+C.I.R.), <b>practitioners in a sole proprietorship</b>, <b>partners in a venture</b>, <b>partners in a limited partnership/ partnership</b>, officials of religious institutions, farmers and several others.

 Though many self-employed workers can be categorized, the law is not that simple.